CaomhinDev/Arxiv-alert/README.md

 # Arxiv-alert
+This is a simple web scraping script that checks for new papers published to Arxiv containing certain keywords
 ## Setup
 ### Email Configuration
 Create a Gmail account and set it to allow less secure apps.
 This is used to allow Python to authenticate with the Gmail credentials.